 When you need employers' liability insurance: If you hire any employees, even if they're temporary or short-term employees, your small business is required by law to hold employers' liability insurance in most cases.

 If you're still uncertain about which is the best type of small business insurance for you, check out the six questions that can help you decide in our article What insurance does a small business need?

 Where Can I Get Small Business Insurance Quotes?

 To find cheap small business insurance quotes, save time comparing quotes by using a search engine like the one powering our small business insurance partner QuoteZone.
 Fill out a short quote form and be connected with up to 5 insurance providers.
 You’ll have a chance to build a policy to fit your needs specifically, and ask any questions you might have before signing up.
 There are also other options for getting small business insurance quotes, which you can read about in our article How to Get Liability Insurance for a Small Business.

 - Rated 4.8 out of 5 stars on Reviews.co.uk

 - Fill out only one form

 How Much is Insurance for a Small Business?

-The average cost of business insurance for a small business starts from under £100 a year for basic liability coverage, but insurance costs can rise into the thousands of pounds depending on your industry, the additional coverages you need and the details of your application.
+The average cost of small business insurance starts from under £100 a year for basic liability coverage, but insurance costs can rise into the thousands of pounds depending on your industry, the additional coverages you need and the details of your application.

 To give you a better idea of the potential costs involved when insuring a small business, here are some average quotes for two different sample small businesses in the UK.
 For each metric, we've taken the 5 cheapest quotes we could find for our sample small businesses; your costs could be higher or lower.